fedor-rusak/svgGraphViewer/README.md

-# svgGraphViewer idea
+# Interactive graph visualization with SVG (one web-page no dependencies)

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Simple (modern JS, SVG 1.1 support required) web-page that contains all necessary JS to show and interact with nodes and edges of some default graph data.
+*Simple* (modern JS =>,let,const; SVG 1.1 support required) web-page that contains all necessary JS to show and interact with nodes and edges described in default graph data.

-## Instructions

-Just open [svgGraphViewer.html](svgGraphViewer.html) in your browser to start application with default graph data.
+Just open [svgGraphViewer.html](svgGraphViewer.html) in your browser to see some interconnected nodes and try to move something!

+## Problem

+Static architecture, sequence diagrams are hard to read, modify, review.
+Maybe diagram with easily accessible interactivity would help to communicate the intent better.

+If interactivity requires special software, subscription, access to external server than is just PITA and no one would bother with it.

+So how to describe relationship, dependencies, communication between some components in some interactive way and make it easy to share?

+## Proposed solution

+Nothing beats web-page without dependencies as a convenient way to show and share documents.
+You know about internet, right?

+But to make such page we would need some steps:

+1. describe nodes and edges as JSON
+2. chose desired visual design for visualization (typography, colors, sizes)
+3. assign coordinates to nodes for visualizing aka layoting (js, basic 2d geometry)
+4. visualize our JSON graph data with chosen style (JS, HTML5, SVG, DOM)
+5. add some browser-event-listener that would react to clicks and moves (JS, basic 2d geometry)
+6. PROFIT!

+I assume you are developer or at least JSON does not scare you away.
+So you will modify default inputData JSON value to describe the data you need.

+Visual design parts are just form of configuration on web-page i.e. variable with value *Helvetica,sans-serif*.
+No big deal.

+Part with assigning initial node position can be a pain, but you wanted to visualize you stuff right?
+You definitely can start with basic multi-column approach I used.

+Visualizing with DOM, SVG can be quite a pain so this part is neatly packaged inside separate stateless module with minimalistic API.

+Interactivity and event listener part is sort of hard.
+You should track events, state, and call API for modifying visualization.
+But if you really want to get some fun features you can't avoid this coding part.
+And I got your back with some pretty good default functionality of moving whole graph and separate nodes.

-## Goal
+## How to use

-Have an interactive web-page with graph-interactive functionality that can be adapted to specific case.
-Like add specific shapes, colors, behaviors and etc without learning new super fancy API.
+1. Copy [svgGraphViewer.html](svgGraphViewer.html) file to your local machine.
+2. Modify inputData variable.
+3. Reload browser to check results.
+4. Modify other parts (JS, HTML, JSON) content as you wish.
+5. Get back to step 3 before you are satisfied.

 ## Technical decisions